nik-base/auto-tfs/README.md

 This is a fork of [niberius/z-tf-utils](https://github.com/niberius/z-tf-utils).
 The changes are:

+- Compare file with latest server version either in Visual Studio code itself or in Visual Studio.
+- Get latest of one or more files or folders (Recursive).
 - Configurable Automatic operations.
 - Configurable confirmation of automatic operations.
 - Auto Checkout on Save